Code-Institute-Submissions/eeefitness/README.md

 #### Typography
 According to [ilovewp.com](https://www.ilovewp.com/resources/wordpress-for-gyms/most-used-google-fonts-on-gym-websites/)’s article, 'Most Used Google Fonts on Gym Websites' *Open Sans* was the most popular font, therefore it was chosen as the main heading font.
 [Google Fonts](https://fonts.google.com/) suggested *Roboto* as a complimentary font to *Open Sans*.
-As this font was also the third most popular font choice on gym websites, it was chosen as the main font for the body of the website.
+As this font was also the third most popular font choice on gym websites, it was selected as the main font for the body of the website.

 ##### back to [top](#table-of-contents)
 ---